h6rd/ePuzzle/README.md

 # E621 Puzzle Game
-This is a web-based puzzle game built with JavaScript, HTML, and CSS, utilizing the e621 API to fetch images for puzzle creation.
+Web-based puzzle game built with JS/HTML/CSS, utilizing the e621 API to fetch images for puzzle creation.
 The game features drag-and-drop mechanics, customizable tags, and a visually appealing interface with animations.

 # Features
 + Puzzle Generation: Creates a 12-piece puzzle from random e621 images based on user-selected tags.